MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Network/Get-AzVirtualHub.md

 ## SYNOPSIS
 Gets an Azure VirtualHub by Name and ResourceGroupName or lists all Virtual Hubs by ResourceGroupName/Subscription.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-azvirtualhub) for up-to-date information.

 ## SYNTAX

 ### ListBySubscriptionId (Default)